9. Upgrading Firmware

 USB\VID_1FFB&PID_0081&REV_0101&MI_04.
 The number after the

-To determine the programmer’s revision code in Linux:
+To determine the programmer’s firmware version in Linux:

-If you only see only one device with a name matching
+If you see only one device with a name matching

 /dev/ttyACM* appear when you connect the programmer to your computer, then you have a special modified firmware version.
 If you see two such devices appear, then you have one of the standard firmware versions and you can determine the exact version number by following these steps: